learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.23.
-Compare Async-Await and Generators usage to achive same functionality?
+## Q. Compare Async-Await and Generators usage to achive same functionality?

 **1. Generators/Yield:**

 Generators are objects created by generator functions — functions with an * (asterisk) next to their name.
-The yield keyword pauses generator function execution and the value of the expression following the yield keyword is returned to the generator's caller.
+The yield keyword pauses generator function execution and the value of the expression following the yield keyword is returned to the generator\'s caller.
 It can be thought of as a generator-based version of the return keyword.

 ```js
 // Generator function